thiago4go/dapr-workshop/docs/challenge-3/python.md

         )
 ```

+The code above uses the Dapr SDK to publish an event to the PubSub infrastructure (Redis).
+That event is the `order` in json format.

-The Delivery service is completed.
-Let's update _pizza-kitchen_ and _pizza-store_. now.
+The _delivery-service_ is now completed.
+Update _pizza-kitchen_ and _pizza-store_ now in the next sections of this challenge.

 ## Send the Kitchen events